Using Spark’s Execution Engine With Presto

-Executing Presto queries on Spark is possible, but why leverage Spark as an execution framework for Presto’s queries when Presto is itself an efficient execution engine?
+Executing Presto Spark queries is possible, but why leverage Spark as an execution framework for Presto’s queries when Presto is itself an efficient execution engine?
 The fact that both are in-memory execution engines tends to add further confusion.

 Presto and Spark are different kinds of engines – Presto specializes in analytical query execution; Spark’s emphasis is on calculation.
 The following should help clarify why Presto users would or would not want to use Spark as an additional engine.